syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

 # Promises

-Conceptually, Promises are the building blocks that enable teams to design platforms that specifically meet their customer needs.
+Conceptually, Kratix Promises are the building blocks that enable teams to design platforms that specifically meet their customer needs.

 Technically, a Promise is a YAML document that defines a contract between the Platform and its users.

+## Use Case

 Consider the task of setting up development environments for application teams.
 This task is usually repetitive and requires many cookie-cutter steps.
 It may